Top Tips for Ferry Travel in Greece with Kids

 • Have a light cardigan in hand.
 It can get cold inside.

-• Port (and other transport) strikes happen on occasion.
+• Port and other transport strikes surprise more often than we would like.
 Keep updated on the newsfeed of official media like Ekathimerini for news updates in Greece.

 You may also like